harunou/SheetsDB/README.md

 _Connection.timeZone()_ - returns the time zone for the spreadsheet.

 _Connection.table( ref, types )_ - returns __Table__, __ref__ is required and should be the name or the ID of a sheet, __types__ are optional, but if defined, table instance will use it to convert the data, __types__ defined in this method, do not overwrite global types definition and affects only created Table instance.

+_Connection.getStorageLimit()_ - returns amount of cells allowed in the Google spreadsheet app.

+_Connection.getStorageUsed()_ - returns amount of cells used in the connected spreadsheet.

+_Connection.optimizeStorage()_ - removes unused (empty) cells in all sheets in the connected spreadsheet.

 _Table.get()_ - reads all data from the table and returns array of objects.